Acts Governing South African Property: A Buyer and Seller's Guide

 Property Practitioners Act 22 of 2019

 The Property Practitioners Act replaced the Estate Agency Affairs Act 112 of 1976 and came into full effect in 2022.
-It broadened the definition of a property practitioner to include bond originators, homeowners' association managers, property managers, and property developers acting in a sales capacity, not just traditional estate agents.
+It broadened the definition of a property practitioner to include bond originators, homeowners' association managers, property managers, and property developers acting in a sales capacity, not only traditional estate agents.
 All property practitioners must be registered, hold a valid Fidelity Fund Certificate, and comply with prescribed conduct standards.
 An estate agent who cannot produce a current Fidelity Fund Certificate is not legally entitled to claim commission, regardless of any mandate agreement.

 Financial Intelligence Centre Act 38 of 2001 (FICA)